TransparentSelf/transparentself.github.io/_posts/2021-10-17-what-about-uxui.md

 ## So what?

-In the following 5 short and crisp posts I will detail my connection to those areas of expertise...
+Well, in the following 5 short and crisp posts I will share with you my connection to the above areas of expertise...
 I am not saying that I am an expert in any of those areas.
-This is just to share with you my understanding of the topic.
-Also I am afraid I can be quite preachy every once in a while so apologize for that.
+This is just to share with you my experience.
+Also I am afraid I can be quite preachy so if you might feel overwhelmed then I apologize for that...
 I am doing this with a good hope that we all learn something today...

 You might use the below link to navigate to one of the posts or hit the links above to go to a specific skill.